iamadai/DataAugumentationForTextToSpeech/README.md

 # Data Augumentation For TextToSpeech
 Introduce a method which do data augumentation for TTS AM model and Vocoder model training

-I used this method to do data augmentation two years ago, It is useful for TTS.
+I used this method to do data augmentation two years ago, I trained a few AM models, and Universal Vocoder model.
+It is useful.
+But almost all think the solution is too "野" to use.

 - If you AM/Vocoder model contain duration features, the method is useful
 - If you AM/Vocoder model have fundmental frequency features, the method is useful